 Research paper Students will write a research paper on "The Role of [country X] in Global Climate Politics."
-Please choose a country and meet the instructor for approval before you begin the research.
-The paper should describe and analyze the policies and positions of your country of choice (or a coalition of countries such as AOSIS or the EU).
-Please cover both 1) their positions and stated policy preferences at the international negotiations, and 2) domestic policy developments related to climate and energy.
-The best papers will also illuminate factors that explain the described policy behavior of the country, as analyzed by the published academic literature.
-The paper should be no less than 3,000 words (including bibliography), single-spaced, font Times New Roman size 12, with 1-inch margins and page numbers.
+Please choose one country (or a coalition of countries such as AOSIS or the EU).
+The paper should describe and analyze the policies and positions of your country of choice.
+Particular attention should be paid to transitions to a clean economy and renewable energy.
+Please have three substantive sections that 1) describe the global energy transition to renewable energy that creates the context: investments in fossil fuels versus renewable energy, changes in investment patterns over time; 2) the country's domestic policy developments related to climate and energy and 3) their positions and stated preferences at international negotiations.
+The paper should be approximately 3,000 words (including bibliography), single-spaced, font Times New Roman size 12, with 1-inch margins and page numbers.
+Please submit a hard copy to the instructor on the due date.
 See Appendix for additional guidelines.